mika314/mika314.github.io/bucket-list.md

 1. - [ ] Own Tesla 3
 1. - [ ] Own Tesla X
 1. - [ ] Participate in a Japanese Tea Ceremony
+1. - [ ] Read the book Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture
 1. - [ ] Relax in a sensory deprivation tank
 1. - [ ] Ride on one of the largest roller coasters
 1. - [ ] Road trip across the entire United States (visit all states)